 Thin films and coatings (from a few nm to about 1 µm thick) need to be optimised both in the mechanical properties and tribological performance.
 Typically, this is done with a combination of indentation and scratch tests.
 Conventional scratch test conditions are not appropriate for these types of materials as they were developed for testing thicker coatings.
 Instead the nano-scratch & wear module can provide what is needed.

 How it works

 The sample to be tested is moved perpendicular to the scratch probe whilst the contact is either held constant or ramped at a user-defined rate.
-Throughout the test the probe penetration depth and tangential (frictional) load are continuously monitored.
+Throughout the test the probe penetration depth and lateral (frictional) load are continuously monitored.
 Single and multi-pass tests are possible.
 Multi-pass tests allow the investigation of nano-wear and micro-wear.

 The Nano-Scratch & Wear module has found many applications in sectors as diverse as optical, microelectronics, polymer/biomaterial, and tribological coatings.
 It is available as a stand alone instrument (nano-scratch tester) or as an option for the NanoTest Vantage platform.

 Ramped scratch, corrected for baseline sample topography

 Figure 2 shows a scratch test with 3 µm end radius probe scanning over a 150 µm track at a scan speed of 2 µm/s.